ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/totals_components/technical_specification.md

 values summed up
 * component_x - an individual component value from the
 original ist of components
+* precision - The precision value determines the level of accuracy for our sum of components and component correction floating point calculations

 We start with an input record which is passed to our method.

-Note: We expect predictive to be set either as the total for the current period or the total for the period to be assessed and that the future steps use predictive to mean total.

 ### 5.1 Validate Data Input (Stage 1)

-We firstly, check to see if total, components, predictive variable, auxillary variable (if specified), absolute difference threshold (if specified) or percentage difference threshold (if specified) in the data input is not a number value.
+We firstly, check to see if total, components, predictive variable, auxillary variable (if specified), absolute difference threshold (if specified), percentage difference threshold (if specified) and precision (if specified) in the data input are numeric values.

+If precision is not specified (i.e None) then we default the value to 28.
+If it is less than zero or greater then 28 we raise a value error.
+Auxiliary and predictive can be None.

-If any of these values are not a number then we return an error message '{var or vars} not a Number' and stop the method.
+If any of the other values are not a number then we return a tailored error message and stop the method with an "S" tcc marker.

-Then, we must see if
+Then, we must verify if

 ```bash
     absolute_difference_threshold = None